Violin Sonatas from the 20th Century

 Booklet: 16 pp., en/de/fr

 I have not purchased that CD.
-It must have been passed on to me with my mother’s heritage (though I wonder whether she has ever listened to this!).
+It must have been passed on to me with my mother’s heritage (though I do wonder whether she has ever listened to this!).
 I’m in the process of “sucking in” the remaining few CDs that I haven’t ripped yet.
-In doing so, I ran into this recording and felt that listening to this now would be appropriate, given that Lydia Mordkovitch (1944 – 2014) passed away in December last year.
+In doing so, I ran into this recording and felt that listening to this now would be appropriate, given that Lydia Mordkovich (1944 – 2014) passed away in December last year.

-Lydia Mordkovitch (whose name was just vaguely familiar to me prior to the addition of this CD to my collection) spent two years at the music school in Odessa (1960 – 62).
+Lydia Mordkovich (whose name was just vaguely familiar to me prior to the addition of this CD to my collection) spent two years at the music school in Odessa (1960 – 62).
 She then moved to Moscow, where she studied with David Oistrakh, serving as his assistant for several years (1968 – 70).
 1974 – 1979 she served as a teacher in Israel.
 In 1980 she settled in the U.K. and started a recording career.
 Finally, in 1995, she became a professor at the Royal Academy of Music in London.

 This short sonata (12’06” total) was composed in 1947 and features three movements: